 Leeuwin-Naturaliste National Park

-Stretching 120 km from Cape Naturaliste and Bunker Bay in the north to Cape Leeuwin and Augusta in the south, the Leeuwin-Naturaliste National Park is marked by a wild, windswept coastline, ruggedly beautiful cliffs, striking granite rock formations, flowering-heath covered headlands, and stunning sandy beaches.
+Stretching some 120 km from cape to cape, from Cape Naturaliste and Bunker Bay in the north to Cape Leeuwin and Augusta in the south, the Leeuwin-Naturaliste National Park is marked by a wild, windswept coastline, ruggedly beautiful cliffs, striking granite rock formations, flowering-heath covered headlands, and stunning sandy beaches.

 The park is home to abundant birdlife, rare species of wildflowers, including the Dunsborough Spider Orchid and the Naturaliste Nancy, towering Karri trees, and some 360 limestone caves and tunnels.
 Sealed and 2WD-suitable gravel roads give access to the lookouts and walking trails.